 I’ve been writing for about fifthteen years now.
 And, I have completed a BA in English and Creative Writing and an MA in Creative Writing at the University of Chichester.

 After landing a job in a gin bar some time ago, I became obsessed with the stuff.
 I was trying to work out how to marry my two passions and this was the result.

-Judging has become a big part of my life.
-I have judged for Gin of the Year, held at Bombay’s beautiful Laverstoke Mill, the World Gin Awards, Spirits Business Awards, IWSC and the American Distilling Institutes Judging of Craft Spirits, held in San Francisco.
-This year, I’ll be judging for the Gin Guide Awards too.
+Judging has become a huge part of my life.
+I have judged for Gin of the Year, held at Bombay’s beautiful Laverstoke Mill, the World Drinks Awards, Spirits Masters, Gin Guide Awards, IWSC and the American Distilling Institutes Judging of Craft Spirits, held in San Francisco.
+More info on that can be found here.

 I’m keen to share what I’ve been lucky to learn and I’m always thirsty for more.
-I would love to speak to anyone with interest in the subject to learn or offer advise for any projects you maybe working on.
+I would love to speak to anyone with interest in the subject to learn or offer advice for any projects you maybe working on.
 Please do get in touch!